imclab/bowser-engine/README.md

 ### Developing

 Bowser-engine had an auto-generated [documentation](http://www.bowserjs.org/docs/bowser-engine) and the bowser.js [website](http://bowserjs.org) has [examples](learn.bowserjs.org) to get you started.
-So for the sake of centralizing information please refere to these pages if you want to know how to use the API.
+For the sake of centralizing information please refere to these pages to start learning about the API.
+Now, wait no longer.
+Pronounce the magic words `require('bowser-engine')` to enter a world of high adventure.